 Adult weight: 120-230 lbs.

-Energy level: Low to Moderate
+Energy level: Low to moderate

 These large dogs are gentle, infrequent barkers with a relaxed demeanor.
 This easygoing temperament can be a big plus when introducing a new animal to an apartment building.
-On the other hand, English Mastiffs will make some noise when visitors come to the door, and their heaviness might be loud for a downstairs neighbor.
+On the other hand, mastiffs will make some noise when visitors come to the door, and their heaviness might be loud for a downstairs neighbor.

 Adult weight: 100-130 lbs.